hakimasyrofi/Motel-Web3/README.md

 This repository is a derivative of two original repositories: [motelFrontend](https://github.com/Mehedi-Hasan0/motelFrontend) and [motelBackend](https://github.com/Mehedi-Hasan0/motelBackend).
 It has been enhanced with a cryptocurrency payment function, allowing the website to accept payments using cryptocurrency.
 This enhancement has already been implemented, enabling users to make transactions seamlessly with cryptocurrency on the platform.

+You can check the documentation diagram for this project from the following link: [Documentation Diagram](https://github.com/hakimasyrofi/Motel-Web3/blob/main/Motel%20Web3%20Diagram%20Documentation.pdf).

 # Setup Instructions

 ## A. MetaMask Configuration